Motorcoach Companies Helping Communities Devastated by Hurricane Helene

 Federal charter bus regulations are designed to ensure that private bus operators have the opportunity to compete for contracts, particularly for large-scale events such as national conventions.
 The rules distinguish between publicly funded transit services, meant for regular route operations within urban areas, and charter bus services, typically private operators’ domain.
 By seeking an exemption, the CTA aims to monopolize transportation services for the DNC, potentially sidelining private operators who rely on such events for significant revenue.
 This potential outcome could significantly disrupt the balance of competition and fairness in the bus services sector.

-Our opposition to the CTA’s exemption request is grounded in the principle that public transit agencies should not use their federal subsidies to outcompete private businesses in the charter sector.
+The Association’s opposition to the CTA’s exemption request is grounded in the principle that public transit agencies should not use their federal subsidies to outcompete private businesses in the charter sector.
 This principle is especially pertinent given that no similar exemption has been requested for the Republican National Convention (RNC) in Milwaukee, WI, set for July 15-18, 2024.
 Both conventions are expected to draw large crowds with similar transportation needs, making the CTA’s exemption request appear inequitable.

-We submitted a letter to Secretary of Transportation Pete Buttigieg, dated June 7, 2024, underscoring the importance of adhering to federal charter bus regulations.
+We previously submitted a letter to Secretary of Transportation Pete Buttigieg, dated June 7, 2024, underscoring the importance of adhering to federal charter bus regulations.
 Peter Pantuso, President and CEO of the ABA, emphasized that “public transit agencies like the CTA are intended to complement private bus operations, not replace them.”
 The ABA contends that the CTA has not demonstrated that their request aligns with the intended use of public subsidies, which are meant to cover services where private operations are not viable and not to compete directly with private sector services.
 “Upholding these regulations is crucial to maintaining a fair and competitive bus services market,” says Pantuso.

 The argument hinges on the legislative history, which underscores the role of public transit as a supplementary service, filling gaps rather than displacing private operators.
 The ABA’s stance is clear: the DNC represents a significant economic opportunity for private bus operators, and denying them access to compete for service contracts by granting the CTA’s exemption would be contrary to the spirit and letter of federal regulations.